 If you want to abandon the walk, Compass 32 runs along the A25 between Guildford, Wotton, Dorking and Redhill, up to around 6pm (hourly Mon–Sat and two-hourly Sun & BH, when operated by Buses Excetera).
 There is also a two-hourly service from Abinger Common to Dorking (Mon–Fri only), Metrobus 22.

-These establishments are all relatively up-market country pub/restaurants, with prices to match.
+All of these establishments are relatively up-market country pub/restaurants, with prices to match.
 Large groups should call ahead and might do better to share their custom among more than one place.

 There are lots of refreshment places in Dorking town centre.
 As well as the selection of independent tea rooms and cafés listed below, the town has most of the usual suspects (Costa Coffee, etc) and plenty of pubs scattered around South Street, West Street and High Street; on a Sunday you will probably have to opt for one of these as those independents which are open tend to close early.